jamesdsmyth/firebase-v3-react-redux/README.md

 # Firebase v3 with React & Redux example and walkthrough

+This is a walkthrough of how to get Firebase v3 to play nice with React and Redux.
+This is a simple approach that involves dispatching an action once the data from Firebase has been received.
+This in turn passes the Firebase data to a reducer, creating a new state which will then update the view automatically due to React's way of dealing with life cycles.

+### Firstly, a quick background on React, Redux & Firebase and how they can be connected

+#### React

+React is a JavaScript library for creating user interfaces.
+It is useful for building large applications with data that changes over time.

+#### Redux

+Within a React application you will have your initial central state, Redux allows you to easily update the central state.
+It gives you the ability to connect the state with components that rely on the state so when the state is updated, the said component will re-render with the updated state.

+#### Firebase

+Firebase is a cloud-hosted NoSQL database.
+It's data is stored as JSON, synced across connected devices in milliseconds and gives you the ability to retrieve and update data.

+---

 ## Retrieving, updating, adding & removing data

 ![Firebase v3 with React & Redux 1](images/redux-1.jpg)